horionclient/Horion/README.md

 We will then check your pull request and accept/deny it.
 If you are clueless about what you could start with, [we collected some issues for you](https://github.com/horionclient/Horion/contribute).
 More Information on setting everything up can be found in the **[wiki](https://github.com/horionclient/Horion/wiki "wiki")**!
-If you need any help with understanding our code, join the official discord server:
+If you need any help with understanding our code, join the official discord server

+## Licensing
+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.